Atkinson-Lab/Tractor-tutorial/Extract.md

 filename: Extract.md
 ---

 Compare to standard GWAS model, Tractor takes local ancestry into account and therefore may help improve statistical power and provide a less biased effect size estimate.
 In the [previous step](Rfmix.md), we demonstrated how to perform local ancestry inference using Rfmix.
-In this post, we will use its output files, as well as phased vcf files, to generate a more interpretable intermediate file which will be used in statistical modeling.
+In this post, we will use its output files, as well as phased vcf files, to generate more interpretable intermediate files which will be used in statistical modeling.

 &nbsp;